albrow/zoom/README.md

 `FindAll` expects a pointer to a slice of some registered type that implements `Model`.
 It grows or shrinks the slice as needed, filling in all the fields of the elements inside of the slice.
 So the result of the call is that `people` will be a slice of all models in the `People` collection.

+`FindAll` only works on indexed collections.
+To index a collection, you need to include `Index: true` in the `CollectionOptions`.

 ### Deleting Models